dgerabagi/data-curation-environment/prompt.md

 -   Add a "Generate Responses" button to the PCPP UI.
 -   Implement the `fetch` call to the proxy server.
 -   Implement the logic to take the returned array of responses and populate the `tabs` state in the PCPP.

-## 5. Considerations

--   **Scalability & Cost:** Serving a high-performance model with vLLM requires significant GPU resources.
-Providing this as a service to other users has major cost and infrastructure implications.
--   **Security:** The proxy server must have an authentication mechanism (e.g., API key) to prevent unauthorized use of the expensive GPU resources.
--   **Privacy:** This architecture involves sending user code and prompts to a remote server.
-This has privacy implications that must be made clear to any user of the extension.
 </file_artifact>

 <file path="src/Artifacts/A90.
 AI Ascent - server.ts (Reference).md">